 According to one estimate, in 2019 around 4.1 billion people worldwide have access to the Internet .
 Every single search query, every streamed video and every type of cloud computing, executed billions of times, is responsible for ever-increasing global demand for energy and thus also for increasing CO₂ emissions.
+The lion’s share of the digital footprint is caused by video streaming due to large data sizes of videos.
+By comparison, using a search engine or sending text-only emails has a negligible impact.
 In light of constant technological progress, increased efficiency, changing consumer habits and the substitution and summation effects, it is difficult to estimate exactly how large the global CO₂ emissions are.
 Various studies estimate them to be between 2.3 – 3.7 percent of global CO₂ emissions, which is equivalent to the emissions of the entire aviation industry .
 On an individual level, it is possible to estimate more precisely how high the CO₂ emissions are and how they can be reduced by simple means.

 Simple means to reduce emissions in everyday digital life:

-- Reduce streaming: Video streaming causes 80 percent of global data traffic .
+- Reduce streaming: Video streaming causes 75 percent of global data traffic .
+Production of the device (smartphone, laptop, TV), internet network energy consumption, several involved data centres and servers/routers, energy consumption use of device during streaming itself.
 By comparison downloading is much less energy-intensive.

 - Play songs as audio files rather than streaming them as a video on YouTube or watch the video at a lower resolution .

 - Use devices longer: The average useful life of a smartphone in Switzerland is just two years, that of a television five years .